KittelC/s3_catch/README.md

 Kittel, C. M. M., Jiang, L., Tøttrup, C., and Bauer-Gottwein, P.: Sentinel-3 radar altimetry for river monitoring – a catchment-scale evaluation of satellite water surface elevation from Sentinel-3A and Sentinel-3B, Hydrol.
 Earth Syst.
 Sci.
 Discuss., https://hess.copernicus.org/preprints/hess-2020-165/, in review, 2020.

 This project contains functionalities including
+- crop_raster: extract subsets of larger raster files to speed up processing
+- s3_subset_ncdf: subset SciHub NetCDF files to speed up processing'
+- s3_preprocessing: Extract all relevant l1b and l2 observations
+- s3_evaluate
+- s3_utils: contains functions used by the other scripts to process the sentinel-3 files

 Read model file
 Extraction of network information, including drainage pattern, catchment and order of stream reaches.